Jussie Smollett’s Suspected Attackers Both Filed For Bankruptcy Due To Massive Debt

-Jussie Smollet’s suspected attackers are both brothers from Nigeria but that isn’t the only new detail that has come out about them.
+Jussie Smollet’s suspected attackers are brothers from Nigeria, but that isn’t the only new detail that has come out about them.
 The Blast reports that Abel and Ola Osundairo were once both in massive amounts of debt due to student loans and other expenses.
 According to the article, their financial status was so dire that they both filed for bankruptcy in 2016.

-In documents reportedly obtained by the celebrity news site, Ola claims to have had $161,481 in debt with the majority of that resulting from student loans.
+In documents reportedly obtained by the celebrity news site, Ola claims to have had $161,481 in debt, with the majority of that resulting from student loans.
 As for Abel, his debt was allegedly $72,771 with almost $40,000 in student loans.
 They both claimed to be earning less than $200 a month.

-The brothers cited a party store in Chicago as an “asset” but The Blast reports that the business has closed and that it was not operating at a profit when it was open.
+The brothers cited a party store in Chicago as an “asset,” but The Blast reports that the business has closed and that it was not operating at a profit when it was open.

-In the end, the brothers’ bankruptcy was discharged which means that they were released from their liabilities.
+In the end, the brothers’ bankruptcy was discharged, which means that they were released from their liabilities.

-As TMZ previously reported both men were arrested in connection to the attack on the Empire actor and the police are now referring to them as “potential suspects” instead of “persons of interest.”
-Police also raided their home and found materials that were used during the attack according to the account offered by Smollett.
-Both brothers were extras on the show which has led some to speculate that the actor may have colluded with them to stage the attack.
+As TMZ previously reported, both men were arrested in connection to the attack on the Empire actor and the police are now referring to them as “potential suspects” instead of “persons of interest.”
+Police also raided their home and found materials that were used during the attack, according to the account offered by Smollett.
+Both brothers were extras on the show, which has led some to speculate that the actor may have colluded with them to stage the attack.

-This speculation was bolstered by reports from two different Chicago based reporters who said that their sources had told them that Smollet set up the attack because he believed that he was being written off of the show.
-As The Inquisitrreported, the Chicago Police Department’s spokesperson, Anthony Guglielmi, said that the reports are “unconfirmed.”
+This speculation was bolstered by reports from two different Chicago-based reporters who said that their sources had told them that Smollet set up the attack because he believed that he was being written off the show.
+As the Inquisitr reported, the Chicago Police Department’s spokesperson, Anthony Guglielmi, said that the reports are “unconfirmed.”

 UPDATE: Police deny reports saying they believe the Jussie Smollett attack was staged: https://t.co/5qTi9pDeej pic.twitter.com/DV5aifEKjb

-Note: Update: The Chicago Police’s spokesperson has announced that the Osundairo brothers have been released without charges due to new evidence revealed during interrogations.